-Be Prepared: It’s important to have everything you’ll need in case of a crash—especially when you’re planning an adventure to the middle of nowhere.
-Always carry basic bike tools—a multitool, chain link, spare tube, and mini-pump, at least—plus a few basic first aid supplies, like a large bandage and some Ace wrapping, so you can create a splint or secure gauze (or a wadded up baselayer) to cover a wound.
+It’s important to have everything you’ll need in case of a bike crash—especially when you’re planning an adventure to the middle of nowhere.
+Always carry basic bike tools—a multitool, chain link, spare tube, and mini-pump, at the least—plus a few basic first aid supplies, like a large bandage and some Ace wrap, so you can create a splint or secure gauze (or a wadded-up baselayer) to cover a wound.

 Mitigate your risks so that when you do crash, it’s not a cause for blind panic.

 You Might Also Like